 To add to your children's learning, try to do one field trip per month.
 You could visit a fire station, police station, radio and/or television station, airport, farm, greenhouse, dad's and/or mom's place of work, city hall, a court room, the newspaper, a smaller print shop, a grocery or other wholesale distributor.

 Visit various businesses:

-The post office
+The post office A pottery shop

-A garden center
+A garden center A music store

-A bank
+A bank An airport

 A bakery